sjx20000411/SPbPU-Parallel-Dijkstra/README.md

 > **Analysis **:

-> - **EN**: OpenMP demonstrates the best speedup for 10,000 nodes.
+ OpenMP demonstrates the best speedup for 10,000 nodes.
 While MPI scales to 112 processes, it is limited by inter-node communication overhead.